Sv1nnet/trello-react-app/README.md

 # What am I using to create the app

-I'm using create-react-app for a client and node and express for server.
-Also, I'm using mongodb as a database and bootstrap as a css framework.
+I'm using create-react-app for a client side and node and express for server side.
+Also, I'm using mongodb as a database and bootstrap (take a look on P.P.S.) as a css framework.
 And air-bnb config for eslint.

 # What you can do using the app